-Take my recent hike for example.
-I was on a business trip in Arizona and rather than relax by the pool during my downtime, I decided to climb Camelback Mountain.
+I was once on a business trip in Arizona and rather than relax by the pool during my downtime, I decided to climb Camelback Mountain.
 I spent the day before the hike preparing: I drank lots of water, I researched the different trails and I even rented a fanny pack from the athletic center to carry my phone and extra water bottles (even though I felt like a loser paying money to wear a fanny pack).

 To my surprise, I made it to the base of the mountain to start my hike at 6:45 a.m.
 “Wow, look at me,” I thought.
 “Up and about so early, taking advantage of the day, enjoying Mother Nature and living life to its fullest.”
 I’m not going to lie, I was ridiculously proud of myself.